OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 Get corporation member limit

-Return a corporation&#39;s member limit, not including CEO himself  ---  This route is cached for up to 3600 seconds
+Return a corporation&#39;s member limit, not including CEO himself  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java